 Our country's obsession with an "earlier is better" philosophy is cruel to children in kindergarten.
 A teacher points out how homogeneous reading groups, too many standards and assessments, and the elimination of imaginative play are evidence of this.

 Whether your dad was absent from your life physically or emotionally, you suffered because of it.
-The last thing you want now as an adult is to let his rejection define who you are and limit your potential.
-Find out five ways to prevent this from happening.
+The last thing you want now is to let his rejection define who you are and limit your potential.
+Follow these five steps to move forward.

 An early childhood educator details what parents should avoid when choosing a preschool including computers, workbooks, and long circle times.